Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 The whole concept of signals is a pretty new topic in the Angular community.
 In fact, just a few weeks ago, [Angular 17.2][angular17.2] was released, introducing the possibility of using two-way binding along with signals.
 And not long before, [Angular 17.1][angular17.1] released a new API to specify `@Input()` while working with results as signals.

 Wait a minute, really?
 Weren't those important APIs already available when the Angular team released the first stable version of signals?
 Isn't two-way binding or, even more, parent-to-child communication basic features of the framework?
 Yes, we could claim that but the Angular team is taking a gradual strategy to introduce all these new concepts into the framework.
 And that's probably a good thing, since they are learning and listening from the community during the process.
-You can also influence and give your oppinion in the [opened discussions][angularDiscussions].
+You can also influence and give your opinion in the [open discussions][angularDiscussions].

 In today's article, we'll experiment and push to the limit the current state of signals in the Angular framework.
-For that, we will implement an exciting Two-way binding mechanism to map signals with Angular's router state and the browser url.
+For that, we will implement an exciting Two-way binding mechanism to connect signals with Angular's router state and the browser url.
 Are you ready?

 ## The Challenge